 governments gaining the revenue that criminal organizations received were

 persuasive.
 The problem, of course, is that cannabis-using citizens were

 drugged, dangerous drivers and compromised in their learning, social

 interactions and employability.
 We already have a drugged society with at least

 half the population under the influence of mind altering drugs.
-Another group of
+Another

-psychotropic drugs will get lost in the great festival of brain dysfunction.
+marijuana users will get lost in the great festival of brain dysfunction.

 According to a 2017 report on the benefits and harms of cannabis from the National Academies of

 Sciences, Engineering, and Medicine (NAS): their evidence suggests cannabis use is associated with the development of